FrankMiaow/hello-world/README.md

 # hello-world

-first repository
-Hi!
+# Hi!
 I'm a freshman and I want to learn as much as I can here.